mverouden/blogdown-academic/content/post/2020-04-13-rstudio-installation-macos/index.md

 | &#8679; | &nbsp; | shift (either left or right) | &nbsp;&nbsp; | &#9099; | &nbsp; | escape                         |

 ## Download
 At the time this post was written the latest stable release of RStudio was version 1.2.5033.
-It has been updated to the current stable release 2026.05.0 Build 218 (nicknamed "Golden Wattle"), which will work on macOS Sonoma (version 14.x) or later.
+It has been updated to the current stable release 2026.05.1 Build 225 (nicknamed "Golden Wattle"), which will work on macOS Ventura (version 13.x) or later.

-Download RStudio using the following link: [{{< icon name="download" pack="fas" >}} RStudio 2026.05.0 Build 218 (ca. 729.44 MB)](https://download1.rstudio.org/electron/macos/RStudio-2026.05.0-218.dmg)
+Download RStudio using the following link: [{{< icon name="download" pack="fas" >}} RStudio 2026.05.1 Build 225 (ca. 690.3 MB)](https://download1.rstudio.org/electron/macos/RStudio-2026.05.1-225.dmg)

 If you are on a 32 bit system, you can use an [older version of RStudio](https://docs.posit.co/previous-versions/rstudio/).